Mathematics (MATH)

 MATH 397.
 Special Topics.
 (1-6 Credits)

 A study of mathematical concepts useful in risk management, including multivariate probability and interest theory.
 Topics include the Central Limit Theorem, joint distributions, combinations of distributions, conditional and marginal probabilities, time value of money, annuities, and loans.
 Emphasis is placed on solving problems from the actuarial field, including applications to insurance and business.
-Prerequisites: MATH 252 with a minimum grade of C-; MATH 314 with a minimum grade of C-; or instructor permission.
+Prerequisite: MATH 314 with a minimum grade of C-.

 MATH 451.
 Analysis I. (3 Credits)